sethfischer/sethfischer.github.io/content/web-development/drupal-8-workflow-using-git-subtree-merge.rst

 Site installation
 -----------------

-Install the site with the standard install profile and change the admin password.
+Install the site with the standard install profile and change the administrator password.

 .. code-block:: console